socek/pymk/doc/source/tutorial.rst

 * Building 'task'
 Hello

-Ok, but now our task are build every time we make it.
+Ok, but now our task are build every time we change it.
 We need to make a file in our script, and point which file we are creating.
 Out mkfile.py should look like this
 ::